sahilashra/AI-Trading-Agent/README.md

 # AI Trading Agent

+A sophisticated, AI-powered swing trading agent designed to operate on the Indian stock market (NSE).
+It uses a Large Language Model (LLM) for its core trading decisions, is integrated with the Zerodha Kite API for live data and trade execution, and is fully controllable via a Telegram bot.

 **This is an experimental project.
 Trading in financial markets involves substantial risk.
 You are solely responsible for any financial decisions and potential losses.
 It is highly recommended to run this agent in a paper trading environment before deploying it with real capital.**

-This is a sophisticated, AI-powered swing trading agent designed to operate on the Indian stock market (NSE).
-It uses a Large Language Model (LLM) for its core trading decisions and is integrated with the Zerodha Kite API for live data and trade execution.
-The agent is fully controllable via a Telegram bot and is built with a focus on reliability, transparency, and advanced risk management.

 ## Core Trading Strategy